 Residents of Minnesota have the highest average credit score in the nation at 709, while residents of Mississippi have the lowest at 647.

-Alaska residents have the highest average credit card balance at $8,515, which is $2,161 greater than the national average.
+Mississippi residents also have the highest credit utilization rate at 31%, which is 6 percentage points higher than the national average.

 Experian Report

 Note: Our report uses VantageScore as a proxy for a consumer's credit score.